raciv65/Practice_Python/README.md

-# Practice_Python
+# Python Challenge
-To practice Python scrips and comminent with terminal
+Homework to create Python scrips to practice coding.